-- Simple set up and operation. - Hot air blown from the vents does not bother the audience during your presentation since the vents are located on the side. - A high-performance DC130 watt lamp. - The supplied card wireless remote control that operates the projector from the front and the rear. - The image can be projected between 36 and 200 inches (measured diagonally). - Keystone correction allows you to correct trapezoidal distortion so that the image is square. - You can choose between video modes depending on your source: "normal" for a typical picture, "natural" for true color reproduction. - The built-in PC Card Viewer allows you to start your presentation even when a PC is not available at the site. - The "Capture" enables you to capture the current projected image. - An image can be projected from in front or behind a screen, and the projector can even be installed on the ceiling. - NEC Technologies' exclusive Advanced AccuBlend intelligent pixel blending technology - an extremely accurate image compression technology - offers a crisp image with UXGA (1600× 1200) resolution\. - Supports most IBM VGA, SVGA, XGA\, SXGA/UXGA(with Advanced AccuBlend)\, Macintosh, component signal (YCbCr /YPbPr) or any other RGB signals within a horizontal frequency range of 15 to 100 kHz and a vertical frequency range of 50 to 117 Hz.
-This includes NTSC, PAL, PAL60, SECAM and NTSC4.43 standard video signals. - NOTE: Composite video standards are as follows: NTSC: U.S. TV standard for video in U.S. and Canada.
+- Simple set up and operation. - A high-performance 135 watt NSH lamp. - The supplied wireless remote control that operates the projector from the front or rear. - The image can be projected between 30 and 200 inches (measured diagonally). - Keystone correction allows you to correct trapezoidal distortion so that the image is square. - You can choose between video modes depending on your source: "normal" for a typical picture, "natural" for true color reproduction. - The built-in PC Card Viewer allows you to start your presentation even when a PC is not available at the site. - The "Capture" enables you to capture the current projected image. - An image can be projected from in front or behind a screen, and the projector can even be installed on the ceiling. - NEC Technologies' exclusive Advanced AccuBlend intelligent pixel blending technology - an extremely accurate image compression technology - offers a crisp image with UXGA (1600× 1200) resolution2. - Supports most IBM VGA, SVGA, XGA, SXGA/UXGA(with Advanced AccuBlend)2, Macintosh, component signal (YCbCr /YPbPr) or any other RGB signals within a horizontal frequency range of 15 to 100 kHz and a vertical frequency range of 50 to 120 Hz.
+This includes NTSC, PAL, PAL-N, PAL-M, PAL60, SECAM and NTSC4.43 standard video signals.

+NOTE: Composite video standards are as follows: NTSC: U.S. TV standard for video in U.S. and Canada.
 PAL: TV standard used in Western Europe.
+PAL-N: TV standard used in Argentine, Paraguay and Uruguay.
+PAL-M: TV standard used in Brazil.
 PAL60: TV standard used for NTSC playback on PAL TVs.
 SECAM: TV standard used in France and Eastern Europe.
 NTSC4.43: TV standard used in Middle East countries.

-- The supplied card remote control can be used without a cable, and you can even use the optional presentation remote control and mouse adapter to operate your PC or Macintosh mouse wirelessly from across the room with the built-in remote mouse receiver. - You can control the projector with a PC using the PC Control port\4. - USB terminal allows USB mouse operation \5. - The contemporary cabinet design is light, compact, easy to carry, and complements any office, boardroom or auditorium. - Eight pointers are available for your presentation. - \1 Do not attempt to mount the projector on a ceiling yourself.
+- The supplied remote control can be used without a cable, and you can even use the remote control and mouse adapter to operate your PC or Macintosh mouse wirelessly from across the room with the built-in remote mouse receiver. - You can control the projector with a PC using the PC Control port3. - USB terminal allows USB mouse operation 4. - The contemporary cabinet design is light, compact, easy to carry, and complements any office, boardroom or auditorium. - Eight pointers are available for your presentation.

+- 1 Do not attempt to mount the projector on a ceiling yourself.
 The projector must be installed by qualified technicians in order to ensure proper operation and reduce the risk of bodily injury.
 In addition, the ceiling must be strong enough to support the projector and the installation must be in accordance with any local building codes.
-Please consult your dealer for more information. - \2 An XGA image (1024×768) is converted into an 800×600 crisp image with NEC technology's Advanced AccuBlend on LT85. - \3 A UXGA (1600×1200) and SXGA image (1280×1024) is converted into a 1600×1200 and 1024×768 crisp image respectivery with NEC technology's Advanced AccuBlend on LT150. - \4 The PC Control Utility 1.0 is required.
-This program is included on the supplied CD-ROM. - \5 The USB terminal meets the USB1.1 specification and accepts a USB mouse only.
+Please consult your dealer for more information. - 2 An UXGA (1600×1200) and SXGA image (1280×1024) are displayed with NEC Technologies Advanced AccuBlend. - 3 The PC Control Utility 1.0 is required.
+This program is included on the supplied CD-ROM. - 4 The USB terminal meets the USB1.1 specification and accepts a USB mouse only.